Farama-Foundation/Metaworld/docs/benchmark/benchmark_descriptions.md

 ### Multi-Task (MT50)

-The **MT50** evaluation uses all 50 Meta-World tasks.
+The **MT50** evaluation uses all 50 Metaworld tasks.
 This is the most challenging multi-task setting and involves no evaluation on test tasks.
 As with **MT10**, the policy is provided with a one-hot vector indicating the current task, and object and goal positions are fixed.